How Alternative Dispute Resolution Can Help You And Your Business

 “Dispute resolution” is a system of pathways that can be used to resolve a conflict, dispute or claim before or after litigation has commenced.
-I can help prevent the necessity for litigation of your small business’ legal dispute by urging alternative dispute resolution.
+We can help prevent the necessity for litigation of your small business’s legal dispute by urging alternative dispute resolution.

-ADR has several advantages.
-Most attractive to the small business person, it is cheaper and faster than the traditional legal process.
+Most attractive to the small-business person, it is cheaper and faster.
 ADR can provide the parties involved in the dispute with greater participation in reaching a solution, as well as control over the outcome.
 Also, ADR is less formal and allows for flexibility to suit the parties.

 Mediators are individuals trained in negotiations, who bring opposing parties together and attempt to work out a settlement or agreement that both parties can accept.

 Arbitration is a simplified version of a trial involving limited discovery and simplified rules of evidence.
 The arbitration is headed and decided by an arbitration judge or panel.
 Arbitration hearings usually last between a few hours to a few days.
 The judge or panel then deliberates and issues a written decision or arbitration award.